blinry/blinry.org/content/spring-clean/index.md

 *Spring cleaning time!
 But be careful to protect your increasing number of cats from your roomba by drawing lots and lots of barrier tapes!*

-You download the game (or play the web version) at [the Ludum Dare website](https://ldjam.com/events/ludum-dare/40/spring-clean-do-not-cross).
+You can download the game (or play the web version) at [the Ludum Dare website](https://ldjam.com/events/ludum-dare/40/spring-clean-do-not-cross).

 [![Title screen](title.png)](https://ldjam.com/events/ludum-dare/40/spring-clean-do-not-cross)